 I love colored glass bottles and have recycled them for years.
 I was looking for an easy way to Cut Glass Bottles that I could do without fancy tools to reuse them into other projects.
 Of course, I never imagined that the solution was acetone and it is so simple!
 PLEASE be very careful if you try this technique, AND take all necessary safety precautions!
-Any type of glass cutting has risks – always follow manufacturer’s guidelines, as well as the suggestions in the video tutorials.
+Any type of glass cutting has risks – always follow the manufacturer’s guidelines, as well as the suggestions in the video tutorials.

 Here’s what you need to Cut Glass Bottles: